Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation

 \section{Abstract}

-In object re-identification (ReID), the development of deep learning techniques often involves model update and deployment.
-It is unbearable to re-extract image features of the large-scale gallery when deploying new models.
-Therefore, backward-compatible representation is proposed to enable the ``new'' features compatible with ``old'' features, free from the re-extracting process.
-The existing backward-compatible methods simply conduct constraints in the embedding space or discriminative space and ignore the intra-class variance of the old embeddings, resulting in a risk of damaging the discriminability of new embeddings.
+In object re-identification (ReID), the development of deep learning techniques often involves model updates and deployment.
+It is unbearable to re-embedding and re-index with the system suspended when deploying new models.
+Therefore, backward-compatible representation is proposed to enable ``new'' features to be compared with ``old'' features directly, which means that the database is active when there are both ``new'' and ``old'' features in it.
+Thus we can scroll-refresh the database or even do nothing on the database to update.

-In this work, we propose a Neighborhood Consensus Contrastive Learning (NCCL) method, which learns backward-compatible representation from a neighborhood consensus perspective with both embedding structures and discriminative knowledge.
-With NCCL, the new embeddings are aligned and improved with old embeddings in a multi-cluster view.
-Besides, we also propose a scheme to filter the old embeddings with low credibility, which can further improve the compatibility robustness.
+The existing backward-compatible methods either require a strong overlap between old and new training data or simply conduct constraints at the instance level.
+Thus they are difficult in handling complicated cluster structures and are limited in eliminating the impact of outliers in old embeddings, resulting in a risk of damaging the discriminative capability of new features.
+In this work, we propose a Neighborhood Consensus Contrastive Learning (NCCL) method.
+With no assumptions about the new training data, we estimate the sub-cluster structures of old embeddings.
+A new embedding is constrained with multiple old embeddings in both embedding space and discrimination space at the sub-class level.
+The effect of outliers diminished, as the multiple samples serve as ``mean teachers''.
+Besides, we also propose a scheme to filter the old embeddings with low credibility, further improving the compatibility robustness.
 Our method ensures backward compatibility without impairing the accuracy of the new model.
 And it can even improve the new model's accuracy in most scenarios.